 Revise your plan and efforts as you discover how to improve.

 The Greeks had a word for what is perhaps the most important kind of progress that we can make in life.
 The definition of the word (pisteuó [a verb]) involves taking action in accordance with one’s beliefs and values.
 Throughout life, as we learn, in order to make meaningful progress, change (evidenced by action) is required.
 Failure to change, as beliefs and values develop, constitutes a failure to progress in life.

 In terms of your goal, progress must align with the requirements for your being productive.
-As you pursue a goal and learn how to improve your productivity, change—in your planning, preparation, and pursuit—becomes necessary in order for you to progress.
-Failure to recognize your limitation—of knowledge, ability, etc.—and change is a failing that will compromise your greater success.
+As you pursue a goal and learn how to improve your productivity, change in your planning, preparation, and pursuit may becomes necessary.
+Failure to recognize your limitation—of knowledge, ability, etc.—and change is a failing that will compromise your ability to succeed.

-Progress—in knowledge, ability, pursuits, faith, etc.—is the key to our personal and professional development, how we become our “best” selves and achieve our greater potential.
+Progress is essential to our personal and professional development, how we become our “best” selves, and achieve our greater potential.
 Progress makes life richer, and can lead us to wisdom and peace.
-It is through our discoveries and applying the lessons learned—throughout life—that we build meaningful, and successful, lives.
+It is through our discoveries and applying the lessons learned—throughout life—that we achieve our successes and build a meaningful life.

 Progress does not necessarily mean improvement or growth.
-Progress, sometimes, involves learning that the road you’re on had led to a dead-end, then looking for a new and useful course.
+Progress, sometimes, involves learning that the road we’re on has led us to a dead-end, then looking for a new course.